Delirium: Intensive care unit

 People who are in the ICU are at greater risk of delirium, and ICU delirium may lead to prolonged ventilation, longer stays in the hospital, increased stress on family and caregivers, and an increased chance of death.
 In the ICU, international guidelines recommend that every person admitted gets checked for delirium every day (usually twice or more a day) using a validated clinical tool.
 Key elements of detecting delirium in the ICU are whether a person can pay attention during a listening task and follow simple commands.
 The two most widely used are the Confusion Assessment Method for the ICU (CAM-ICU) and the Intensive Care Delirium Screening Checklist (ICDSC).
 Translations of these tools exist in over 20 languages and are used ICUs globally with instructional videos and implementation tips available.
 For children in need of intensive care there are validated clinical tools adjusted according to age.
 The recommended tools are preschool and pediatric Confusion Assessment Methods for the ICU (ps/pCAM-ICU) or the Cornell Assessment for Pediatric Delirium (CAPD) as the most valid and reliable delirium monitoring tools in critically ill children or adolescents.

 More emphasis is placed on regular screening over the choice of tool used.
 This, coupled with proper documentation and informed awareness by the healthcare team, can affect clinical outcomes.
 Without using one of these tools, 75% of ICU delirium can be missed by the healthcare team, leaving the person without any likely interventions to help reduce the duration of delirium.

+Evidence from systematic reviews and meta-analyses indicates that multicomponent non-pharmacological care bundles are effective in reducing the incidence and duration of delirium among patients in intensive care units (ICUs).
+These interventions are also associated with decreased duration of mechanical ventilation in ventilated patients, shortened hospital length of stay, lower rates of complications, and enhanced patient satisfaction with care.

+Multicomponent care bundles represent a promising evidence-based strategy for delirium prevention and management in critically ill patients.
+In clinical practice, successful implementation requires multidisciplinary coordination involving nurses, physicians, and family members to deliver concise, individualized interventions tailored to patient-specific risk factors.

+The ABCDEF bundle (also referred to as the A2F bundle) represents an evidence-based, multicomponent intervention designed to coordinate and align multidisciplinary care in the intensive care unit (ICU).
+It places particular emphasis on delirium assessment, prevention, and management as an integral element within the broader framework of patient care, encompassing optimal pain and sedation management, mechanical ventilation strategies, and early mobilization protocols.

+What are the components of the A2F bundle?